The Paris Fauchon History

 The start of the 1900s saw Auguste Fauchon expand even further by opening the Grandes Caves de Reserves des Magasins Faucon on a street near to Les Invalides, that provided his high class clientele with the best vintage wines from France and a selection of top quality international wines.

-And the success of Fauchon was now permanently established as the place to go for luxury produce and fine dining, which continued even after Auguste Fauchon died in 1945 and his children took over the business.
+And the success of Paris Fauchon was now permanently established as the place to go for luxury produce and fine dining, which continued even after Auguste Fauchon died in 1945 and his children took over the business.

-The next stage of Fauchon
+Paris Fauchon History: The next stage

-Fine dining and luxury products were back in fashion after World War II had ended, and in 1952 the children decided to sell the company, and it was a Bulgarian born entrepreneur called Joseph Pilosoff who purchased Fauchon.
+Fine dining and luxury products were back in fashion after World War II had ended, and in 1952 the children decided to sell the company, and it was a Bulgarian born entrepreneur called Joseph Pilosoff who purchased the Paris Fauchon.

 Joseph Pilosoff had bold and innovative ideas to take the company further and came up with an agreement with Air France to import exotic and then unknown products into Paris.
 So for the first time in the city, people could enjoy strawberries during the festive season and then came produce such as kiwi fruits and avocados, that were initially provided as gifts to loyal customers.

-The creative ideas of the new owner were taking Fauchon to new avenues, still maintaining the high quality that people throughout the world had come to recognise, and by 1960 fruit flavoured teas were introduced, including apple tea that had overwhelming success in Japan.
+The creative ideas of the new owner were taking the Paris Fauchon to new avenues, still maintaining the high quality that people throughout the world had come to recognise, and by 1960 fruit flavoured teas were introduced, including apple tea that had overwhelming success in Japan.

 Teas infused with flower petals were introduced in 1970, and are still just as popular today, and after these successes the Fauchon brand was not only recognised throughout the world, but started to grow internationally.